1stdibs/WrapModel/README.md

 These comparison methods may (and probably should) be overridden in specific model subclasses in order to make the comparison more specific to the data involved.

+### <a name="copying"></a>Copying models

+`WrapModel` conforms to NSCopying, so you can produce copies using `copy()` and `mutableCopy()` but you'll have to typecast the result since those return `Any`.

+You can also instantiate a copy using the copy initializer `init(asCopyOf:WrapModel, withMutations:Bool, mutable:Bool)`.
+This will produce a typed copy of the given model and you can choose whether the created model is mutable and whether it includes any mutations made to the given model.

 ### <a name="output"></a>Output

 If you need the model's current data dictionary to, for example, post to a server endpoint, the model's `currentModelData()` function will build and return it.
 This returns a dictionary containing only data for the properties defined by the model, even if the dictionary used to initialize the model contained additional data.